DaMatrix/damatrix.github.io/projects.md

 A better map art generator for Minecraft.
 (WIP)

+## PorkAI

+Currently in planning, nowhere near release

+A simple-to-use API for making self-learning neural networks.

 ## [Pork2b2tBot](https://github.com/DaMatrix/Pork2b2tBot)

 A Minecraft bot and proxy, designed for bypassing the queue on [2b2t](http://2b2t.org).